Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Beyond mean estimation: stochastic gradient descent

 \paragraph{Strategies and rewards} We consider attacks of the form $m_t^i = g_t(\theta^s_{t}, x^i) + \alpha^i_t \xi^i_t$, that is, the true gradient estimate plus random noise of the form $\alpha^i_t \xi^i_t$, where $\mathbb{E}\xi^i_t = 0$, $\mathbb{E}\|\xi^i_t\|^2 = 1$ and $\xi^i_t$ is sampled independent from the other $\xi^j_{t'}$ and the algorithm's trajectory.
 The set of attack strategies $\mathcal{A}^g$ is then described by the sequence of aggressiveness parameters $\alpha^i_t>0$, which we assume to be selected in advance, independent of the optimization trajectory.
-This assumption is needed in order to avoid complicated dependencies between successive SGD rounds and more sophisticated attack strategies are beyond the scope of our analysis.
-Since the defenses in the mean estimation case were ineffective, we directly focus on mechanisms and only consider a trivial defense in which player $i$ adjusts the server's final estimate for the noise they added themselves in the final step $T$: $\theta_{T+1}^i = \theta_T - \frac{\alpha^i_{T}}{N}\xi^i_T$.
+Since defenses were already ineffective for mean estimation, we directly focus on mechanisms and only consider adjustments to the server's final estimate for the noise player $i$ added themselves in the final step $T$: $\theta_{T+1}^i = \theta_T - \frac{\alpha^i_{T}}{N}\xi^i_T$.
+The assumption of non-adaptive strategies is needed to avoid complicated dependencies between successive SGD rounds and more sophisticated attack strategies are beyond the scope of our analysis.

 We do not consider a bias term for these attacks.
-Unlike in the mean estimation case, the effects of an undefended fixed-direction attack on the loss $f_{\mathcal{D}}(\theta)$ can strongly depend on the current estimate $\theta^s_t$ and the attack's precise direction, making it substantially harder to analyze such attacks.
-However, it is easy to see that if the server aims to optimize $f_{\mathcal{D}}(\theta_{T+1})$ and is allowed to shift its estimate $\theta^s_t$ to defend against fixed-direction attacks at every step $t$, the fixed direction attacks would be neutralized by the server at any Nash equilbrium, unless the attack inadvertently improved $f_{\mathcal{D}}(\theta_{T+1})$.
+Our unbiased attacks have natural interpretations, both in terms of \textit{hiding randomly selected data points} and \textit{differential privacy defenses}, and unlike in the mean estimation case, the effects of a fixed-direction attack on the loss $f_{\mathcal{D}}(\theta)$ can strongly depend on the current estimate $\theta^s_t$ and the attack's precise direction, making it substantially harder to analyze such attacks.
+That said, it is easy to see that if the server aims to optimize $f_{\mathcal{D}}(\theta_{T+1})$ and is allowed to shift its estimate $\theta^s_t$ to defend against fixed-direction attacks at every step $t$, the fixed direction attacks would be neutralized by the server at any equilibrium, unless they inadvertently improved $f_{\mathcal{D}}(\theta_{T+1})$.

 Given these strategies and a Lipschitz function $U_i: \mathbb{R}^N \to \mathbb{R}$, player $i$ aims to maximize the reward